Wandalen/wTemplateTreeResolver/README.md

 Class to resolve tree-like data structures with links  or paths in the structure.
 Use the module to resolve template or path to value.

 ### Try out from the repository

 ```
 git clone https://github.com/Wandalen/wTemplateTreeResolver
 cd wTemplateTreeResolver
-npm install
+will .npm.install
 node sample/trivial/Sample.s
 ```

+Make sure you have utility `willbe` installed.
+To install willbe: `npm i -g willbe@stable`.
+Willbe is required to build of the module.

-## To add to your project
+### To add to your project

 ```
-npm add 'wtemplatetreeresolver@alpha'
+npm add 'wtemplatetreeresolver@stable'
 ```

+`Willbe` is not required to use the module in your project as submodule.